Install Liquibase on macOS

 Procedure

-Download Liquibase.
+Download Liquibase

 Add Liquibase to your system PATH.

-To run Liquibase commands from any terminal window, you must add the Liquibase to your system PATH.
+To run Liquibase commands from any terminal window, you must add the Liquibase /bin directory to your system PATH.
 For detailed instructions, macOS, Linux, and Unix users can use this guide to adding a directory to your PATH.

-When following the guide, be sure to add the export line to your shell config file.
+When following the guide, be sure to:

 ~/.zshrc if you're using Zsh (default on macOS 10.15+)